 - Proficiency with industry accounting software

-Having knowledge in recent accounting software like Myob, Xero and Ms- Excel is always an added benefit to enhance your payroll career.
+Having knowledge of recent accounting software like MYOB, Xero, and Ms- Excel is always an added benefit to enhance your payroll career.

 - Problem solving skills

-In a payroll job several problems can arise like miscalculation, tax irregularities, dealing with difficult staffs.
-As a payroll officer you should be prompt to handle the situation efficiently.
+In a payroll job, several problems can arise like miscalculation, tax irregularities, and dealing with difficult staff.
+As a payroll officer, you should be prompt to handle the situation efficiently.